adnidor/supreme-rotary-phone/doc/source/database.rst

-mode            Mode of the network, one of "ap" and "adhoc" whitelist       If a whitelist should be active (see column ports in table devices), one of 1 and 0 enabled         If the network should be enabled, one of 1 and 0
+mode            Mode of the network, one of "ap" and "adhoc" whitelist       If a whitelist should be active (see column ports in table devices), one of 1 and 0 enabled         If the network should be enabled, one of 1 and 0 bssid           BSSID of the network, only relevant for mode='adhoc'
 ============    =============

 vlans